Joey Gallo Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the third-fewest home runs in baseball (96 total, one per game).
+- Mariners pitchers combine to give up 100 home runs (1.1 per game), the fourth-fewest in baseball.

-- Woo makes the start for the Mariners, his eighth of the season.
-He is 1-1 with a 3.63 ERA and 43 strikeouts in 34 2/3 innings pitched.

-- In his last time out on Saturday, July 8 against the Houston Astros, the righty tossed six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.